Vanrao/LEAPER/README.md

 Note: There are separate folders maintained for each type of data gathered.
 Paths need to be carefully changed if codes are executed locally on your systems.

 Integrate the CSVs(results of TreeScoresForAll.py) into UI dashboards for each student.

+ALL WORKING CODES ARE IN THE WorkingCode directory